alainkaegi/pythonorama/style_guide.md

   - Use single quotes (') as a delimiter for strings by default.
   - Backtick text-embedded names referring to symbols (e.g., class, variable, and function names) appearing in code snippets.
 Example:
     - Class `Foo` contains instance variable `bar`
   - Omit the parentheses when referring to a function.
-Example
+Example:
     - The class also defines function `baz`